mvince33/Coding-Dojo/project2/README.md

 ## Model:

 We used a decision tree without PCA as our final model.
 The PCA had a minimal effect on model performance, and caused the model to lose a small amount of accuracy, precision, and recall, so we chose to not use PCA.
 The decision tree had perfect accuracy, recall, and precision on both the test and training data.
+The bagged tree and random forest also had perfect metrics, but did not make predictions as rapidly as the decision tree.

 ## Recommendations: